threedaymonk/name_finder/README.md

 ```

 It can find the best matching name even when one name is the same as part of
-another, either at the start:
+another, whether they overlap at the start:

 ```ruby
 nf.find_in "Change here for trains from Waterloo East"